GLP-1 Lawsuits & FDA Enforcement Tracker

 | MEDVi, LLC dba MEDVi | Telehealth / online seller | Compounded semaglutide and tirzepatide | 721455 | FDA letter | |

-We are populating each individual letter from the March 3 sweep as we verify them against the FDA warning-letter database.
-Each will receive its own deep anchor (e.g., #letter-id).
+We are populating individual letters from both the March 3, 2026 and June 16, 2026 posted telehealth batches as each letter is verified against FDA's warning-letter database.
+Each verified letter will receive its own deep anchor (e.g., #letter-id).
 Last checked: .

 What is the status of the 503B bulks list proposal for semaglutide, tirzepatide, and liraglutide?